msabramo/django-chuck/doc/getting_started/installation.rst

 Module aliases
 ==============

-You have some sets of modules that you want to install quite often and you dont want to type the list of modules over and over again?
+You have some sets of modules that you want to install quite often and you don't want to type the list of modules over and over again?
 No problem.
 Just give your module list an alias name and install that instead.

 .. code-block:: python